milindsrivastava1997/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, I'm Milind!
-I'm a 5th year Dual Degree student in the Department of Computer Science and Engineering at Indian Institute Of Technology Madras.
-I am a part of the RISE lab and am advised by Prof. Chester Rebeiro.
+I'm a 5th year Dual Degree student in the <a href="https://cse.iitm.ac.in">Department of Computer Science and Engineering</a> at Indian Institute Of Technology Madras.
+I am a part of the RISE lab and am advised by <a href="http://cse.iitm.ac.in/~chester">Prof. Chester Rebeiro.</a>

 I am looking for PhD positions.
 I have primarily worked in microarchitectural and hardware security but my interests lie in computer security across the stack from hardware to OS to software and networks.